-CURLINFO\OS\ERRNO
+CURLINFO OS ERRNO

 Pass a pointer to a long to receive the errno variable from a connect failure.
-Note that the value is only set on failure, it is not reset upon a successfull operation.
+Note that the value is only set on failure, it is not reset upon a successful operation.
 (Added in 7.12.2)

-CURLINFO NUM CONNECTS
+CURLINFO\NUM\CONNECTS

-Pass a pointer to a long to receive how many new connections libcurl had to create to achieve the previous transfer (only the successful connects are counted).
-Combined with CURLINFO\REDI-RECT\COUNT you are able to know how many times libcurl successfully reused existing connection(s) or not.
-See the Connection Options of curl\easy\setopt(3) to see how libcurl tries to make persistent connections to save time.
+Pass a pointer to a long to receive how many new connections liberal had to create to achieve the previous transfer (only the successful connects are counted).
+Combined with CURLINFO\REDI-RECT\COUNT you are able to know how many times liberal successfully reused existing connection(s) or not.
+See the Connection Options of curl\easy\setopt(3) to see how liberal tries to make persistent connections to save time.
 (Added in 7.12.3)

-CURLINFO\PRIMARY\IP
+CURLINFO PRIMARY IP